8 Best Market Research Methods to Know Your Buyer Better

 Ensure Communication Is Clear

 Clarity is essential if meaningful insights are to be obtained while crafting questions and interpreting answers from such exercises.
-Vague inquiries can lead to confusing findings, spoiling everything about any investigation.
+Vague inquiries can lead to confusing findings, spoiling the entire investigation.

 Clear communication builds trust and elicits honest opinions from respondents who might not have otherwise shared them due to a lack of understanding caused by technical terms/jargon they may not fully comprehend.